About Gangchon Rail Park

 Begin your rail bike experience from Gimyujeong Station.
 Ride 6km to a pit stop and rest for 20 mins.
 Afterwards, enjoy the scenic train ride to the Old Gangchon Station (end point).
 You can take the free shuttle bus at the parking lot of Old Gangchon Station and return to Gimyujeong Station (the starting point).

 It’s best to set aside 2 hours for this activity.
-The whole bike journey takes about 1.5 hours, but do account another 30 minutes for briefing and shuttle bus transfer.
+The whole experience, including the train ride and shuttle bus transfer, takes about 1.5 hours.
+You might want to add another 30 minutes for buffer in your schedule.

 How to get to Gangchon Rail Bike Park?

 Gangchon Rail Bike Park is a 5-minute walk from Gimyujeong subway station.

 By train, there are two ways to travel from Seoul to Gangchon Bike Park (Gimyujeong station).